Horus: Sky god

 Since Horus was said to be the sky, he was considered to also contain the Sun and Moon.
 Egyptians believed that the Sun was his right eye and the Moon his left and that they traversed the sky when he, a falcon, flew across it.
 Later, the reason that the Moon was not as bright as the sun was explained by a tale, known as The Contendings of Horus and Seth.
-In this tale, it was said that Set, the patron of Upper Egypt, and Horus, the patron of Lower Egypt, had battled for Egypt brutally, with neither side victorious, until eventually, the gods sided with Horus.
+In this tale, it was said that Seth, the patron of Upper Egypt, and Horus, the patron of Lower Egypt, had battled for Egypt brutally, with neither side victorious, until eventually, the gods sided with Horus.

 As Horus was the ultimate victor he became known as ḥr.w or "Horus the Great", but more usually translated as "Horus the Elder".
-In the struggle, Set had lost a testicle, and Horus' eye was gouged out.
+In the struggle, Set had lost a testicle, and Horus's eye was gouged out.

 Horus was occasionally shown in art as a naked boy with a finger in his mouth sitting on a lotus with his mother.
 In the form of a youth, Horus was referred to as nfr ḥr.w "Good Horus", transliterated Neferhor, Nephoros or Nopheros (reconstructed as naːfiru ħaːruw).

 The Eye of Horus is an ancient Egyptian symbol of protection and royal power from deities, in this case from Horus or Ra.
-The symbol is seen on images of Horus' mother, Isis, and on other deities associated with her.
+The symbol is seen on images of Horus's mother, Isis, and on other deities associated with her.
 In the Egyptian language, the word for this symbol was "wedjat" (wɟt).
 It was the eye of one of the earliest Egyptian deities, Wadjet, who later became associated with Bastet, Mut, and Hathor as well.
 Wadjet was a solar deity and this symbol began as her all-seeing eye.
 In early artwork, Hathor is also depicted with this eye.
 Funerary amulets were often made in the shape of the Eye of Horus.
 The Wedjat or Eye of Horus is "the central element" of seven "gold, faience, carnelian and lapis lazuli" bracelets found on the mummy of Shoshenq II.
 The Wedjat "was intended to protect the king [here] in the afterlife" and to ward off evil.
 Egyptian and Near Eastern sailors would frequently paint the symbol on the bow of their vessel to ensure safe sea travel.

+Horus was also thought to protect the sky.